Charles K. Feldman: Charles K. Feldman Group Productions

 When his company produced A Streetcar Named Desire (1951) Feldman had to fight to protect the script from censorship.
 He later produced The Seven Year Itch (1955) starring Marilyn Monroe when he was her agent from 1951 to 1955.
 In 1956, he sold the filming rights of six books to 20th Century-Fox Films, including Heaven Knows, Mr. Allison, The Wayward Bus, Hilda Crane and Bernadine.

 In 1960, Feldman acquired the film rights to Casino Royale following the death of Gregory Ratoff who had purchased film rights to the property from Ian Fleming in 1955.
 A 1967 profile on Feldman said "he still sounds much like an agent when he talks."

+In the 1960s Feldman made a number of films to promote his mistress Capucine.
+These included North to Alaska and What's New Pussycat?.

-Personal life and death
+Personal life

 In 1935 Feldman married actress Jean Howard.
 They fought frequently, and divorced in 1947; however, they remained good friends and even continued to share a house for some time.
 He also gave up gambling in 1947.

+Feldman's mistress for many years was Capucine.

 Throughout his life, his biological siblings often sent him letters asking for money.
 Although he preferred to not have contact with them, he did send money and old clothes.
-He married Clotilde Barot on April 14, 1968 just six weeks before he died of pancreatic cancer.
-He died May 25, 1968, although no funeral was held for him.
-C. K. Feldman was interred in the Hollywood Forever Cemetery in Hollywood.
+He married Clotilde Barot on April 14, 1968.
+He died six weeks later of pancreatic cancer, on May 25, 1968.
+No funeral was held, and he was interred in the Hollywood Forever Cemetery in Hollywood.